fabric-gateway-java/git-cheatsheet/global_macros.md

  **gerrit-trigger-patch-merged**

-   - This macro is to trigger the Jenkins jobs when a patchset is merged.
+   - This macro will trigger the Jenkins jobs when a patchset is merged.

        **Required Parameters:**